adobe/git-server/README.md

 ### Prerequisite

-`git-server` includes a [nodegit](https://github.com/nodegit/nodegit) dependency, a native addon which will be built from source on `npm install`.
-A working toolchain (`gcc` etc)  is therefore required.
-See the platorm specific information below to install the toolchain (if not done so already).
+`git-server` includes the [nodegit](https://github.com/nodegit/nodegit) dependency, a native addon which will be built from source on `npm install`.
+A proper C/C++ compiler toolchain (`gcc` etc)  is therefore required.
+See the platorm specific information below to install/enable the compiler toolchain (if not done so already).

 #### macOS